hudsondan/tcr-scapes/README.md

 ```
 python run.py --help
 ```
-Input data should be formatted similarly to data/vdjdb.csv
+Input data should be formatted similarly to data/vdjdb.csv, the minimum requirements are cdr3, v and j gene codes (formatted as cdr.x, v.x, j.x where x= alpha or beta), pairing (alpha, beta or paired) and epitope columns

 ## Analyse